Saddamzz/Kurumi-Wabot-Rza/README.md

 <h1 align="center">📝Wabot-Md📝<br></h1>

 <p align="center">
-  Konochiwa Senpai, I am "Maria md " a WhatsApp bot made by Ayush to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Konochiwa Senpai, I am "Rza md " a WhatsApp bot made by Ayush to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
 </p>
 </br>